GongT/baobao/@idlebox/common/etc/common.api.md

 export function uniqueFilter<T>(idFactory?: IUniqueIdFactory<T>): (item: T) => boolean;

 // Warning: (ae-forgotten-export) The symbol "Unsubscribable" needs to be exported by the entry point index.generated.d.ts
-// Warning: (ae-missing-release-tag) "unsubscribableToDisposable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "unsubscribableToDisposable" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function unsubscribableToDisposable(subscription: Unsubscribable): {
     dispose: () => void;
 };

-// Warning: (ae-missing-release-tag) "userAgent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "userAgent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const userAgent: string;

-// Warning: (ae-missing-release-tag) "ValueCallback" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ValueCallback" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type ValueCallback<T = any> = (value: T | Promise<T>) => void;

-// Warning: (ae-missing-release-tag) "WrappedConsole" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "WrappedConsole" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export abstract class WrappedConsole {